 you are entitled to deferred benefits from the job (or jobs) you have left

 your deferred benefits from the job that has ended are automatically transferred to the active pension account for the job you are continuing in, unless you elect to keep them separate.
-If you wish to keep your deferred benefits separate you must elect to do so within 12 months of re-joining the L G P S, unless your employer allows you longer.
+If you wish to keep your deferred benefits separate, you must elect to do so within 12 months of leaving that job, unless your employer allows you longer.
 If you are not entitled to deferred benefits from the job (or jobs) you have left, you cannot have a refund of your contributions and you must transfer your benefits to the pension account for the job you are continuing in.

 Transferring your benefits